Genzocracy/brainstorming/01-vision-statement.md

 # Governing Bodies
 The nation recognizes governance from the inside-outward, such that as each level increases, it is to a baseline.
 The foremost level is that of the self:
-1. **Self-governance** - wherein the responsibility to self-govern does not require a caregiver; nor where it causes concession of the self-governance of another, or of the collective
+1. **Self-governance** - (approx 1) wherein the responsibility to self-govern does not require a caregiver; nor where it causes concession of the self-governance of another, or of the collective
-1. **Family governing body** - wherein a family is devoted to proxy-care and investment in various selves; geographically centered on the home
+1. **Family governing body** - (approx 2 to 10) wherein a family is devoted to proxy-care and investment in various selves; geographically centered on the home
-1. **District-governing body** - geographically centered on a small area that may include a schoolcare district, wherein multiple families an association, or even a tribe may occupy and manage the affairs for that area
+1. **District-governing body** - (approx 100 to 10000) geographically centered on a small area that may include a schoolcare district, wherein multiple families an association, or even a tribe may occupy and manage the affairs for that area
 1. **County-governing body** - geographically over multiple districts, wherein the districts can decide wider things like zoning, property taxes, infrastucture, etc.
 1. **Region-governing body** - geographically over multiple counties (often about the size of a typical US state); best continually reevaluated as (economic regions)[https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0166083]